vanjohnson879/frontline-cloud-doc/content/reference/user/artifact_gen/index.md

 ### Gradle Project

-In a Gradle project, you have to:
+In your `build.gradle` file, you must add:

-- pull Gatling dependencies
+- the Gatling dependencies
-- add the gradle plugin for FrontLine, so it can package your code into a deployable artifact
+- the Gatling Enterprise Gradle plugin (`io.gatling.frontline.gradle`), which packages your code into a deployable artifact

-A `build.gradle` file should look like this:
+The `build.gradle` file should contain this:

-.build.gradle:
 ```groovy
 plugins {
   // The following line allows to load io.gatling.gradle plugin and directly apply it